MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/portals-admin-reporting.md

 ## Portal at a glance

 Browse to the Power Apps portal to add, edit or delete **Users**, **Systems**, **Regions**, and **Facilities**.
-The following section walks you through what you can access, submit or update as the administrator of the portal.
+The following section walks you through what you can access, submit, or update as the administrator of the portal.

 ![Portal at glance](media/portal-at-glance.png)